 Replace wooden and other shelves with glass shelves.
 Glass shelves let you see straight through to your attractive tile or wallpaper.
 The bathroom becomes brighter and more clean-lined with glass shelving rather than wooden or plastic shelving.

-You can mount glass shelves on wall brackets in small bathrooms or on multi-shelf storage units in a larger bathroom.
+You can mount glass shelves on wall brackets in small bathrooms or on multi-shelf storage units in a larger bathrooms.
 Alternatively, place a glass shelf in an unused corner to add more storage space without cluttering the view.

 4. Position Mirrors for Optimum Reflection